bennyhartnett/bennyhartnett.com/README.md

 # BennyHartnett.com

 This repository contains the source for Benny Hartnett's personal website.
-The main page presents a grid of icons that open various panels containing widgets such as email copying, a simple chatbot, project links, and search.
+The main page presents a grid of icons that open various panels containing widgets such as email copying, a GIS map, project links, and search.

 ## Structure
 - `index.html` – Landing page with icon grid